BuildForSDGCohort2/Team-085-Frontend/CONTRIBUTING.md

 # CONTRIBUTING TO THIS PROJECT

-Only members of TEAM-085 of the Andela/Facebook Build for SDG Cohort 2 are allowed to make contributions to this project, for any contributors outside this team, go [here](#external-contributors) to see steps on contributing
+Only members of TEAM-085 of the Andela/Facebook Build for SDG Cohort 2 are allowed to make contributions to this project, for any contributors outside this team, go [here](#external-contributors) to see steps on contributing.

+This document will be regularly updated as the need arises, so it is important to always pull for updates.

+## Issues

+The development progress will be tracked using issues.
+Issues will be created whenever a new feature needs to be added, a bug needs to be fixed, or any change needs to be made to the code, dependencies or documentation.
+Before opening a new issue, always check to confirm there are no open issues addressing it already.

 ## How to Contribute